maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 ## Debugging: Nice to have

-Whatever tool / library you use, search for VS Code extensions that could improve integration with it:
+Whatever tool / library you use, search for Browser and IDE extensions that could improve integration with it:

+- React (React DevTools)
 - Jest
 - Webpack
 - Vite
-- React (React DevTools)

 > speaker notes:
 >